yuhongjin-maker/Walmart-Recruiting---Store-Sales-Forecasting/README.md

 ## Introduction
-Modeling retail data based on the historical sales data to predict stores sales, it is a very important for WalMart's strategic decisions accurate data will ensure that stock replenishment is at par with future demand.
+Modeling retail data based on historical sales data to predict store sales is very important for Walmart's strategic decision-making process.
+Accurate data ensures that stock replenishment is in line with future demand, which can solve issues related to marketing campaigns.
+Forecasting is often used to adjust ads and marketing campaigns, and it can influence the number of sales.

 ### stores.csv